dro/amli/README.md

 All platform-specific intrinsics/helpers defined in `aml_platform.h` can be overridden.
 Other than these, some special preprocessor defines exist to control the build and certain features at compile-time.

-### `AML_BUILD_OVERRIDE_ARENA`
-Allows the user to integrate their own arena allocator.
-Defines away the internal arena implementation, the user should implement all functions defined in `aml_arena.h`.

 ### `AML_BUILD_DEBUG_LEVEL`
 Change the minimum debug logging verbosity level at compile-time.
 Possible values:
 - `AML_DEBUG_LEVEL_TRACE`